lonycell/grafana.v7/docs/sources/features/panels/heatmap.md

 but include a group by time interval or maxDataPoints limit coupled with an aggregation function (usually average).

 This all depends on the time range of your query of course.
-But the important point is to know that the Histogram bucketing that Grafana performs may be done on already aggregated and averaged data.
+But the important point is to know that the Histogram bucketing that ThingSPIN performs may be done on already aggregated and averaged data.
 To get more accurate heatmaps it is better to do the bucketing during metric collection or store the data in Elasticsearch, or in the other data source which supports doing Histogram bucketing on the raw data.